MDen-MT/infinite-craft-automatic-python-broken/README.md

-# DOES NOT WORK ANY MORE
+# DOES NOT WORK ANYMORE

 # infinite-craft-automatic-python
  automation for infinite craft in python